Abigail Scott

 There is a transducer for high-definition traditional and CHIRP sonar on the 74cv.
 With traditional sonar, a single beam produces detailed images of fish and bait, providing the best results in deeper water.
 CHIP creates a stereophonic, almost three-dimensional image of the structure by shooting multiple signals at different frequencies.
 The display is vivid and clear, with colors and contrast adjusting to provide a clear view of fish swimming beneath.

-This GPS uses Garmin's Bluechart G3 maps for navigation, which are always up-to-date.
+This GPS uses Garmin's Bluechart G3 maps for navigation, which is always up-to-date.
 It is easy to navigate backwaters using high-contrast bathymetric readings, and you can add more data to the map for even better navigation.
 In addition, ECHOMAP has a smartphone app for updating charts and adding notes.
 If you're not on a kayak, you can use the app to plan your fishing trip while away.

 Related Best Kayak GPS